olentoTM/Full-Stack-Project-04/README.md

 Right now the project is still unfinished.
 The following features have been implemented:
 - The app fetches all database documents from Project 3 API and displays them on the webpage.
 - The app can be used to search for documents by their ID.
+(Tip: Check the console for ID.
+API data is displayed there.)
 - The app can be used to delete documents from the database.

 Missing features that I'm still planing to implement: